CE Credit Instructions and Disclosures

 None of the presenters or planners for this educational activity have relevant financial relationship(s) to disclose with ineligible companies whose primary business is producing, marketing, selling, reselling, or distributing healthcare products used by or on patients, except for the following:

-- Speaker Obinna Nnedu, MD, MPH, CTropMed, who has disclosed that they were a consultant for Merck.
+• Speaker Ann Flynn, MD, who has disclosed that they are a consultant for Abbvie.

-- Speaker Lauren Payne, MD, MS, FAAD, who has disclosed that they are a dermatology advisory member for Kenvue.
+• Speaker Melissa Mauskar, MD, FAAD, who has disclosed that they are an investigator for Incyte and a consultant for Leo Pharma.

-- Speaker and Planner Melanie Trost, MD, who has disclosed that they own stock in Pfizer and Gilead, Inc.
+• Planner Melanie Trost, MD, who has disclosed that they own stock in Gilead and Pfizer.

 All of the relevant financial relationships listed for these individuals have been mitigated.